olexmal/ragu/QUICKSTART.md

 - Check that `confluence-markdown-exporter` is installed: `pip show confluence-markdown-exporter`
 - Ensure API token has read permissions for the page
 - Try with a different page ID to rule out page-specific issues

+**Docker containers can't connect to Ollama?**
+- If Ollama is in WSL: Run `sudo ./scripts/configure-ollama-wsl.sh` to configure it for Docker access
+- Verify Ollama is listening on all interfaces: `netstat -tuln | grep 11434` (should show `0.0.0.0:11434`)
+- Check OLLAMA_BASE_URL is set correctly in `.env` or docker-compose.yml
+- Test connectivity from container: `docker compose exec backend curl http://<OLLAMA_IP>:11434/api/tags`
+- For WSL2: Use WSL IP address, not `host.docker.internal` (which may not work in WSL2)

 ---